 Vasculitis - allergic; Hypersensitivity vasculitis; Cutaneous leukocytoclastic vasculitis

 Stone JH.
 Immune complex-mediated small vessel vasculitis.
-In: Firestein GS, Budd RC, Harris Jr. ED, McInnes IB, Ruddy S, eds.
+In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
 Kelley's Textbook of Rheumatology.
-8th ed.
-Philadelphia, Pa: W.B.
-Saunders Company; 2008:chap 85.
+9th ed.
+Philadelphia, Pa: Saunders Elsevier; 2012:chap 91.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.